dannysmith/dannyis-jekyll/_posts/2020-03-14-website-redesign-i.md

 Why a static site?

 If my site is just HTML and CSS then it's easy to change, even if I've not touched it in years.
 There are no complex mental models to remember, no dependancies to manage, no security vulnerabilities to patch.
 I can also deploy it anywhere.
 I'm not reliant on any specific third parties.
-Static sites are also [web scale](https://www.youtube.com/watch?v=b2F-DItXtZs)by default when hosted in the right place.
+Static sites are also [web scale](https://www.youtube.com/watch?v=b2F-DItXtZs) by default when hosted in the right place.

 So that's my starting point... plain old HTML and CSS, deployed to Github Pages.
 When I want to write a new article I just make an HTML page.
 Simple.